-- Typical Site Functionality may include:
+- Search and Map Display Functions

-- ➤ Search search by
+- \succ Search search by

-- place name
+- Place name

-- street address
+- Street address

-- geographic location
+- Geographic location

 - Map Display

 - Zoom, Pan, Move, Identify and Measure Tools

 - Draw Select and Erase Tool

 - Quick Zoom functions (city and preset scale)

 - Collapsible, scale-dependent layers

 - Descriptive legends

 - Locator map

-- Display Coordinate Locations (lat./long. & UTM)
+- Display coordinate locations (lat/long & UTM)

+- ✤ Analysis

+- ➢ Buffer

+- Calculate Distance

-- Data and Metadata Access
+- ✤ Data and Metadata Access

-- > View metadata for map layers and services
+- View metadata for map layers and services

-- > Download data with user-defined geographic extent
+- Download data with user-defined geographic extent

-- > Transform data or maps to other coordinate systems
+- Transform data or maps to other coordinate systems

 - Publication

 - Create print-on-demand maps with legend

 - Export maps to other image formats

 WVGISTC would like to have a prototype completed in 2005.
-It could integrate will other portals or serve as a foundation for Internet System Applications.
-In the future an enterprise GIS implementation may be implemented that allows multiple users to edit spatial data concurrently and continuously over the Internet.
+This "public" portal will integrate with other portals and can serve as a foundation for Internet system applications integration (Figure G-1).
+In the future an enterprise GIS may be implemented that allows multiple users to edit spatial data concurrently and continuously over the Internet.